 Google deployed a core algorithm update at the start of May, 2015.
-The searchengine from Mountain View chose not to reveal which ranking factors were changed, which is why this update is being called a Phantom Update.
+Google chose not to reveal which ranking factors were changed, which is why this update was being called the Phantom Update.

 - Google Update without a name aka Phantom Update

 - The impact of Google's Core Algorithm Update

 - Losing example: domain with an upward trend

 - Winning example: hardware-store "OBI" compared to the competition